MDU-C2/Intelligent-Drone-Swarm/protocols/daily & weekly meeting.md

 Today we discussed how things are going and what we should do today and for the rest of the week.
 We agreed to continue reading through Luiz’s reports on swarm drones, and we have scheduled a meeting with him on 09-12 to ask questions and clarify everything before actually starting the work.

 <h2>2025-09-12</h2>
 Today we discussed about how things are going.
 Everything is going as planed and no one has encountered any difficulties.
+We spun the wheel today to select who will bring fika for monday weekly meeting and it's Andrea.